Plutko, 3 relievers allow 1 hit for Indians in 4-1 win

 Jordan Luplow and Carlos Santana homered for Cleveland, extending Baltimore’s major-league-leading total of home runs allowed to 93.

 Luplow hit a two-run homer in the fourth off John Means (5-4).
-The home run landed in the left field bleachers and followed Santana’s double for Cleveland’s first hit.
+The blast followed Santana’s double for Cleveland’s first hit.
 Luplow, batting cleanup for the second time this season, has five home runs — all since May 9.

 Santana hit a leadoff homer in the eighth off Miguel Castro.